mbucchia/OpenXR-Toolkit/fr.md

 ---

-## What is Fixed Foveated Rendering (FFR)?
+## What is Foveated Rendering (FR)?

-Foveated Rendering is rendering technique that reduces the workload of the GPU by reducing the resolution of the image at the periphery of your vision.
+Foveated Rendering (or FR) is rendering technique that reduces the workload of the GPU by reducing the resolution of the image at the periphery of your vision.

 ![FFR digram](site/ffr-intro.png)<br>
 *The image is divided into 3 regions, with the resolution decreasing the further we get from the center region.*